jonathandewitt-dev/react-shadow-scope/README.md

 The form control automatically:

-- Registers with parent forms
+- Associates with parent forms
+- Supports form values and submission
 - Handles validation states
-- Supports form submission
 - Works with form reset events
-- Manages disabled states
-- Handles required field validation
+- Syncs the state of the host element with nested inputs

 All while maintaining shadow DOM encapsulation for your styles.